 To help us in tasking and deploying compliance officers, and investigating allegations of non-compliance and illegal activity, we depend on information and intelligence from taxi and private hire drivers.
 We are grateful for all information received.

-You can send us reports of illegal or non-compliant taxi and private hire-related activity using the web form.
+You can report illegal or non-compliant taxi and private hire-related activity online.
 You'll need the following information:

 There are many types of reports we find useful.
 These include:

 - Unlicensed drivers or vehicles being allocated a booking by an operator

 - Accessibility complaint including refusal to pick up an assistance dog or wheelchair

 - Illegal advertising

 - Misuse of the words taxi or cab in private hire advertising (Section 31 offence)

 - Poor vehicle condition (including as a result of a road traffic incident)